What to Expect on Baby's First Night at Home - Baby Chick

 It’s a good idea to envision your ideal homecoming and be flexible if that plan changes once your baby arrives and your feelings shift.

-Whether you’re relying primarily on family, friends, or your partner in those first few days home from the hospital, asking for help is very important.
-When I got home from the hospital, I needed help stepping in and out of the shower, preparing food, changing my clothes, and getting up and down the stairs.
-Are you pumping or using formula to feed your baby?
-Great news, your partner can tackle some daytime and middle-of-the-night feedings.
-Are you exclusively breastfeeding?
-Maybe your partner focuses on all of the diaper duty while you focus on the feeds.
 Remember that everyone wants to see you happy, healthy, and thriving in this new role.
 Don’t feel ashamed to ask for help.
 You need to be the best version of yourself to care for your baby, which likely means accepting the kindness and assistance of those around you.

 Helpful resources:

 Tears.
 Happy tears, sad tears, ugly, blotchy, big tears.
 This applies to you and your baby!
 Your emotions are going to be all over the place.
-I can’t understate this enough.
-On one of our first nights home, I looked at my son’s tiny hand wrapped around my thumb, and the tears started to flow.
-When my husband asked why I was crying, I explained how his finger would have a wedding band on it one day, and he would move out to start his own family.
+I can’t emphasize this enough.

+When my husband asked why I was crying, I explained that one day his finger would have a wedding band on it, and he would move out to start his own family.
 Again, he was probably five days old at the time.
-I know how absurd this sounds, but don’t underestimate the power of new-parent/postpartum hormones.
+I know how absurd this sounds, but don’t underestimate the power of postpartum hormones.
 It’s your first night at home with your new baby, and it’s normal to feel many different emotions.

-Some babies will cry a lot too, and others don’t cry much at all.
-Every baby is different, but it is normal for infants to cry for two to three hours per day in total for the first six days.1 They usually will stop when you meet their needs.
-If you feel like your baby is crying more often than this, check to see if your baby has a dirty or wet diaper, is hungry, is cold or overheated, is in pain (needs burping), or is overstimulated.
+If you feel like your baby is crying more often than usual, check to see if they have a dirty or wet diaper, are hungry, are cold or overheated, are in pain (and need burping), or are overstimulated.
 Holding your baby, doing skin-to-skin, or offering the breast or bottle will often calm your little one.
 If your baby continues to cry for no apparent reason after meeting their needs, your baby may have colic.
 Consult with your pediatrician if you have concerns.

-Sleep: Expect your baby to sleep a lot.
+Sleep: Expect your baby to sleep a lot

-It is often difficult for new parents to know how long and how often a newborn will sleep.
-Remember, every baby is different.
-It’s not recommended to have your baby on a set schedule initially; many newborns have their days and nights confused.
-Medical research finds the average newborn sleeps much of the day and night, waking only for feedings every couple of hours.2 Generally, newborns sleep a total of about eight to nine hours in the daytime and a total of about eight hours at night.
+Medical research reveals that the average newborn sleeps for much of the day and night, waking only for feedings every couple of hours.2 Generally, newborns sleep a total of about eight to nine hours in the daytime and a total of about eight hours at night.
 That’s a lot of sleep!
-Try not to be startled or nervous if your baby is sleeping more than you anticipated, but also be prepared for broken sleep.
-Also, if your baby is sleeping longer than three hours your first night at home, it is recommended to wake them for another feeding.3

-The nurses at the hospital may look like ordinary people dressed in scrubs and comfy, practical sneakers.
-But don’t let appearances fool you.
 They are highly-skilled baby-swaddling ninjas that can tuck and fold your newborn into a baby burrito right before your eyes.
 Try as you might to master their techniques, you may completely forget how to swaddle your little bundle of joy when they wake up at 2:30 in the morning on your first night home.

 Along with a small basket of newborn diapers, rash cream, wipes, and a spare outfit handy within arm’s reach, I recommend having an extra swaddle on hand as a backup.
 Diapers can leak, and accidents happen!
 This brings us to the next expectation of the baby’s first night home.

-Feeding: Expect to feed your baby often.
+Feeding: Expect to feed your baby often

-At first, babies need to eat about every two to three hours to help them get enough nutrition and to grow, but because of their tiny stomach size, they won’t eat much.4 To put things into perspective, their stomach is no bigger than the size of a toy marble on night one!5 Whether breastfeeding, formula feeding, or supplementing, it’s essential to look out for hunger cues.
-While crying is common, it is usually a late sign of hunger.
-There are many other signs to be aware of.
-Over time, you will likely be able to identify patterns in your baby’s developing personality.
-But from the start, here are a few typical hunger cues in babies:
+At first, babies need to eat about every two to three hours to help them get enough nutrition and to grow, but because of their tiny stomach size, they won’t eat much.4 To put things into perspective, their stomach is no bigger than the size of a toy marble on night one!5

 • Licking lips